CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 Skill level where a master level of proficency has been achived.

+## Magic Skills

+These magic skills represent every generic types of magic representing different concepts.
+Skill in one of these represents the ability to manipulate and control the concept.

+If you are making a magic system, these will probably have different names in your system.
+For instance, in Fellcraft, the Heat magic skill is called Blazecraft.
+Your system might even leave out some of these magic skills to fine tune it for only specific uses.
+Lastly, this is not an exhaustive list, feel free to add your own.

+- Bodily Magic (Flesh, Web, Bone, ect...)
+- Heat Magic
+- Water Magic
+- Electricty Magic
+- Earth Magic
+- Air Magic
+- Cold Magic
+- Plant Magic
+- Posion Magic
+- Soul Magic
+- Shadow Magic
+- Mind Magic
+- Metal Magic
+- Sound Magic
+- Blood Magic

+### Combo Magic Skill

+Another avenue to explore are magic how these magics could be combined.

+- Plasma Magic = Heat Magic + Air Magic
+- Storm Magic = Air Magic + Electricy Magic + Water Magic
+- Magma Magic = Earth Magic + Heat Magic
+- Blizzard Magic = Cold Magic + Air Magic

 ## Magic Resource

 Magic Resources are consumed to use magic.